15 Royal Family Rules Meghan Markle and Prince Harry’s Kids Will Have to Follow

 We all remember getting shoved to the side and being placed at the kiddie table during holiday dinners.
 However, it looks like Duchess Meghan Markle and Prince Harry’s children will be at their own tiny table for much longer than we were.

 Children cannot sit at royal dinners with the queen and the rest of their family until they learn the “art of polite conversation.”
-Luckily the littlest royal will have his or her cousins to converse with during formal events.
+Luckily the littlest royal will have his cousins to converse with during formal events.

 Next: Bilingual is best

 We all know how important education is to Duchess Meghan Markle and Prince Harry.
 After all, the prince went to the prestigious Eton College, and Markle graduated from Northwestern University with a bachelor’s degree and a double major in theater and international studies.
 The new parents have also had a slew of amazing life experiences.
 Their royal little one will most certainly follow suit.